How can you share your photos in a meaningful way? One option is to create your own best pictures gallery. Here’s how to begin.

 Some photos are shareable, while others are for your eyes only.

 I remember when taking photographs was costly.
 That was when the 110 camera was popular, and if you recall that era, you know what I mean.
-Even photos from non-digital 135mm cameras had to be budgeted.
-The processing cost rivaled a week’s worth of groceries if you were a photo fanatic like me.
+Even having photos developed from non-digital 135mm cameras had to be budgeted.
+The processing cost rivaled a week’s worth of groceries if you were a photo-taking fanatic like me.

 Now it’s easy to point, shoot, and quickly see what you’ve captured.
 In fact, it’s too easy at times, especially if someone posts an unflattering photo of you online without your approval.
-Thankfully, that can be remedied by finding instructions through search on how to untag it.
+Thankfully, that can often be remedied by finding instructions through search on how to mute it or requesting the owner to remove it.

 Create your own photo timeline